Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Building-NetCDF "Previous section in reading order")]   [[\>](#Make "Next section in reading order")]       [[\<\<](#Building-on-Unix "Beginning of this chapter or previous chapter")]   [[Up](#Building-on-Unix "Up section")]   [[\>\>](#Using "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------------- ----------------------------------------------- --- ----------------------------------------------------------------------------- ---------------------------------------- --------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3.5 Running the configure Script {.section}
+3.5 Running the configure Script
 --------------------------------

 To create the Makefiles needed to build netCDF, you must run the